What Is Duchenne Muscular Dystrophy? Dystrophin, Gowers’ Sign, and More

 Children with DMD sometimes use a maneuver called Gowers’ sign to stand from a prone or squatting position to compensate for muscle weakness in their legs.
 It entails walking their hands up their legs until they’re upright.
 (Adobe Stock)

 When trying to stand from a prone or squatting position, a child with DMD may first assume a hands-and-knees position, then walk their hands up their shins, knees, and thighs until they’re upright.
-This is called Gowers’ sign and indicates weakness in the proximal muscles of the lower limbs.
+This is called Gowers’ sign and indicates weakness in the hips, thighs, and other leg muscles.
+Gowers’ sign in adults may also be seen, but it’s usually observed in early childhood.

 Other physical signs of DMD include: